shaojwa/prog/en.md

 #### care
 Making a thread detached is useful for some types of daemon threads whose exit status the application does not need to care  about.

+#### check
+it checks whether the standard output channel is connected to a screen, or to a file.

 #### concurrent
  mutex is useful for protecting shared data structures from concurrent modifications